nopsled/archero-game-server/README.md

 # Archero Private Server

 A **minimal reverse‑engineered API stub** for the mobile game **Archero**.
-It listens on **`0.0.0.0:443`** (TLS) and fakes enough endpoints to let a local or emulated client boot, sync and ping without touching the real Habby back–end.
+It listens on **TLS** (default `0.0.0.0:443`, configurable) and fakes enough endpoints to let a local or emulated client boot, sync and ping without touching the real Habby back–end.

 > **Why?**
 > ‑ Packet analysis, modding experiments, and educational study of encrypted mobile traffic.